MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/index.md

 #### .NET SDK references

-In order to receive all of the fixes from the latest stable release of Project Reunion 0.5 in C#/.NET 5 projects, you'll need to explicitly set your .NET SDK to the latest version.
+In order to receive all of the fixes from the latest stable release of Project Reunion 0.5 in C# .NET 5 projects, you'll need to explicitly set your .NET SDK to the latest version.
 To do this, add the following item group to your .csproj file, then save your project.
 These lines can be removed from your project file after .NET 5.0.6 is available in May 2021.

 ```xml
 <ItemGroup>